vindar/tgx/docs/intro_basic.md

 - a pointer to the memory buffer `buffer[]` of pixel colors of type `color_t` (the template color type of the image).
 - a `stride` value that is the number of pixels per image row (which may be larger than `ly` when working with sub-images).

-In particular, **the image object does not contain the pixels buffer itself** but only a pointer to its memory location.
-Therefore, several images can reference the same memory buffer: this permits to create images/sub-images that share the same pixels buffer.
+In particular, **the image object does not contain the pixels buffer itself** but only a pointer to its memory location. **As a general rule, the TGX library never perform any dynamic memory allocation**.

+Several images can reference the same memory buffer (or a part of it).
+Creating images/sub-images that share the same pixels buffer is useful to restrict drawing operations to a given rectangular region

 The position of a pixel in a image is,